SynapseProject/syntinel.docs/docs/core/channels/slack.md

 ## Setup Slack App

-Step 1 : Visit [https://api.slack.com](https://api.slack.com), login and select "Your Apps".
+**Step 1** : Visit [https://api.slack.com](https://api.slack.com), login and select "Your Apps".
 ![Your Apps](../../resources/channels/slack/slack-setup-001.png)

-Step 2 : Select "Create an App".
+**Step 2** : Select "Create an App".
 ![Create an App](../../resources/channels/slack/slack-setup-002.png)

-Step 3 : Give the App a name and select which Slack workspace the app will appear in.
+**Step 3** : Give the App a name and select which Slack workspace the app will appear in.
 ![App Name](../../resources/channels/slack/slack-setup-003.png)

-Step 4 : Select "Incoming Webhooks" from the left-hand menu and then turn "Activate Incoming Webhooks" to "On".
+**Step 4** : Select "Incoming Webhooks" from the left-hand menu and then turn "Activate Incoming Webhooks" to "On".
 ![Activate Incoming Webhooks](../../resources/channels/slack/slack-setup-004.png)

-Step 5 : Select "Add New Webhook to Workspace".
+**Step 5** : Select "Add New Webhook to Workspace".
 ![Add New Webhook](../../resources/channels/slack/slack-setup-005.png)

-Step 6 : Select the channel this webhook will post messages into.
+**Step 6** : Select the channel this webhook will post messages into.
 ![Select Channel](../../resources/channels/slack/slack-setup-006.png)

-Step 7 : Copy the Webhook URL.
+**Step 7** : Copy the Webhook URL.
 This will be the "target" element for a slack [channel](../../classes/database/channel-db.md) or [template](../../classes/database/template-db.md) in Syntinel.
 ![Copy Webhook Url](../../resources/channels/slack/slack-setup-007.png)

-Step 8 : Select "Interactivity & Shortcuts" from left-hand menu.
+**Step 8** : Select "Interactivity & Shortcuts" from left-hand menu.
 Turn "Interactivity" to "On" and then copy the [slack cue reply url](#getting-the-slack-cue-reply-url) into the Request URL field.
 ![Setup Interactivity](../../resources/channels/slack/slack-setup-008.png)

 ## Syntinel Channel Definition

-Below is a sample Teams channel definition within Syntinel.
+Below is a sample Slack channel definition within Syntinel.
 The Url you created for the Incoming Webhook should go into the "target" field.

 The [Slack Cue Reply Url](#getting-the-slack-cue-reply-url) must be added into the Slack application itself (Step #8 above).